Starting primary or junior/middle school in September 2021

 You can log on to the Citizen Portal here to see your child's school place offer

-For parents who submitted their application to the council by 15 January 2020, emails or letters will be sent on 16 April 2020 with notification of the school place offered.
+For parents who submitted their application to the council by 15 January 2021, emails or letters will be sent on 16 April 2021 with notification of the school place offered.
 Parents who applied on the Citizen Portal can also log on to see their school place offer.
-You can view the allocation profile for starting school for the first time here (PDF, 251KB) and the allocation profile for junior school places here (PDF, 201KB).
-This gives information about how places were allocated and schools that may have vacancies for September 2020.
+You can view the allocation profile here for starting school for the first time (PDF, 159KB) or the allocation profile here for moving up to junior school (PDF, 125KB).
+This gives information about how places were allocated and schools that may have vacancies for September 2021.

 Please note, if your child has been allocated a place at Brooklands Farm Primary School or Oxley Park Academy, you will receive a separate letter from the school informing you which campus has been allocated.
 Please do not contact the council to find out about campus allocations.